User participation in research – course in Bergen April 17 - 19

 New course dates will be announced as soon as they are ready.

 The National Association for Public Health has been responsible for the application for funds.
-The DAM foundation has financed the course with NOK 400,000 to buy out people for the preparation and implementation of the course.
-The funds go towards a pilot and implementation of the course for two years.
+The DAM Foundation has financed the course with NOK 400,000 to free up people for the preparation and implementation of the course.
+The funds will go towards a pilot and implementation of the course for two years.